OPENDAP/hyrax-docker/README.md

 Adding your own data
 --------------------

 Any directories mapped to /usr/share/hyrax will be served.
-One option to make this work for a specific site is to have a directory of symbolic links to specific collection directories and map that to /usr/share/hyrax, with additional mapping for the symbolic link targets.
+If symbolic links are enabled, this directory can contain links to other directories that are mapped.

 Adding ssl support
 ------------------